Phileosopher/commonplace/mgmt-church-worship.md

 - Denominations have been split over relatively minor aspects like placement of elements and choice of music.
 - While the Catholic Church suppresses *all* dissent, Protestantism has a vast and immeasurable range of permutations to every single rite.

-## How rituals/sacraments matter

-Most of the conventions that make a "typical" church are borrowed from a few source traditions:

-1. The Hebrew temple had many traditions established (many of them from [Levitical law](https://biblehub.com/leviticus/1.htm)).
-2. After the Temple fell in [2 Kings 24:10-14](https://biblehub.com/2_kings/24.htm), the Hebrew people maintained their worship by adapting the rituals for synagogue "mini-Temples", which included many rituals *not* in Hebrew law.
-3. New followers of Christ [imitated synagogue tradition](history-church.md) (mostly) and added their own adaptations.
-4. As Gentiles arrived, some traditions were removed or permuted to accommodate non-Hebrews.
-5. By approximately 200 AD, the Catholic Church later codified and standardized those traditions.
-6. Within a few centuries, the Catholic traditions were practically the law, and the cultural assimilation meant pagan rituals merged into the practice.
-7. Starting in 1517, the Protestant Church *removed* many of those traditions, but didn't add many.

-The [Bible](bible.md) itself only has a few verses that indicate daily details on how to run a church:

-- *Some* sacraments (i.e., communion/Eucharist and baptism), though on a more personal level and without many details.
-- Specific qualifications necessary within people you wish to appoint as [leaders](mgmt-church.md).
-- Almost every other Bible verse about the church are simply [patterned expansions](symbols.md) into a [corporate culture](groups-small.md) from living among [family and friends](people-family.md).

-However, across a few thousand years, the Church *has* had some good ideas.

-- Those ideas may or may not be good for your [culture](people-culture.md), and they're not necessary to run a church.
-- The things you pick-and-choose should conform to [how that congregation is gifted](spiritual-gifts.md) and [how God designed them](identity.md).

-While [Christian rituals](mgmt-church-worship-rituals.md) are *very* heavily inspired by Jewish and pagan tradition, the [redemption in Christ](jesus-gospel.md) makes the entire experience direct into a different form towards the [unknown](unknown.md).

-- Further, *how* the rituals are performed can create a dramatic difference in how the congregants interpret it.

-Each denomination derives a certain form of [meaning](meaning.md) over rituals by *their* interpretation.

-- Over the centuries, many of the rituals have been expanded *far* beyond the Bible, and the biblical basis is either [nonexistent](theology-solae.md) or only partly applicable.

-To that end, this is an attempt to indicate all the ways you *could* do church.

-- You can, however, apply any Bible verses about living well on an individual level to make new rituals and sacraments, which will likely spin into [a different denomination](history-church.md) over time.
-- A church should develop its own creativity in discovering new ways to live more like Christ ([Hebrews 10:24-25](https://biblehub.com/hebrews/10.htm)).

-Therefore, while most of the essays here use Bible citations, this page doesn't call for an exhaustive listing.

-- If a believer has read through the Bible at least once, they should be able to see what the pattern is and why it would make sense.

-None of the following are technically "necessary" for any salvation-based matters.

-- The Bible makes it clear that God saves us, not the way we conduct our rituals ([Ephesians 2:8-9](https://biblehub.com/ephesians/2.htm)).
-- Instead, a ritual's purpose is the same as any other [spiritual exercise](spiritual-exercises.md): to create a [habitual rhythm](habits.md) that fosters [virtuous living](morality.md).
-- Religious observance also creates a type of [group cohesion](values.md) through a [shared purpose](purpose.md).
-- However, *not* everyone works the same way, and [each person must travel their own pathway](https://theologos.site/devotion-chaos/) ([1 Corinthians 8](https://biblehub.com/1_corinthians/8.htm), [Romans 14:1-12](https://biblehub.com/romans/14.htm)).

 ## Statement of faith

 The statement of faith is essentially a [philosophical assertion](philosophy.md) of all aspects that unite your church together.